hminnovation/rocknroll-wagtail/readme.md

 ## Why

 A demo project for those who are bad at reading documentation.
-At a code sprint for Wagtail in Philadelphia, in March 2016, there was a request for something showing different aspects of Wagtail to help you get set-up with understanding how Wagtail CMS works.
+At a code sprint for Wagtail in Philadelphia, in March 2016, there was a request for something showing different aspects of Wagtail and Django to help you get set-up with understanding how Wagtail CMS works.

 From a personal perspective this was also a chance to implement a Wagtail projects without client constraint to try and get as full an insight as possible in to the software.